crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/aws-cdk-java/README.md

 - [Specify AWS credentials and region](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_credentials)

 The configuration of AWS credentials and region are very important, it's key to make the infrastructure deployment work correctly.
+Make sure that when using the --profile option you specify the credentials in the ~/.aws/config file instead of the ~/.aws/credentials file which is normally the case when using profiles with the AWS CLI.

-**Note**: the aws-mfa tool may help when MFA is enforced on your AWS account: https://github.com/broamski/aws-mfa
+**Note**: The aws-mfa tool may be helpful when MFA is enforced on your AWS account: https://github.com/broamski/aws-mfa

 ## Useful commands
  * `mvn package` compile and run tests